 5. Feature extraction

 As mentioned earlier, the intelligent toy car is designed to capture the motion behaviors, focus on details, and interest in rotating items, which all are symptoms of children with ASD.
 In our previous study, we used movement patterns extracted from acceleration data for classification [13].
 In this research, the same patterns are extracted, and the encoders' data are added into the model to be able to determine interest in rotating and rotation of items as well.
 To capture all three symptoms together, two steps are taken: a) extraction of features representing the pattern of the car movement.
 This is similar to the previous work done in [17].
-Also, two other futures are extracted from acceleration signals representing the movement pattern that children show while playing with wheels.
+Also, two other futures are extracted from acceleration signals representing the rolling and pitching of the car while playing with the wheels.
 To extract these features Short Term Fourier Transform is used. b) extraction of features representing focusing on details, interest in items’ rotation, and interest in rotating items, i.e. wheels’ rotation and rotating wheels.
 To extract these features the summation of two shaft encoder signals are used.

-It should be noted that the second step involves analyzing the states in which playing with the car can be classified.
-In other words, the whole children's playtime with the intelligent toy car can be divided into four states: 1) not playing, 2) playing only with wheels, 3) playing on the ground, and 4) playing in the air.
+It should be noted that the whole children's playtime with the intelligent toy car can be divided into four states: 1) not playing, 2) playing only with wheels, 3) playing on the ground, and 4) playing in the air.

 In the not playing section, the intelligent toy car is almost stationary and has no movements, and both encoders and acceleration signals are almost zero.
 The playing only with wheels section is when the intelligent toy car is almost motionless while rotating its wheels.
 In such a case, the shaft encoders show changes while there is no significant change in the acceleration.
 This state exactly represents the interest in rotating items and items’ rotation.
 The playing on the ground section describes those portions of playing where the intelligent toy car is moved which creates changes in both acceleration and shaft encoder signals.
 The movement patterns can be extracted in this state.
 Finally, the playing in the air section is when the intelligent toy car is moved in the air, and the acceleration is changing while its wheels are not rotating.
 Thus, the encoders’ signals show zero rotation.
 Based on the above state analysis, beside the original features proposed in [17], the following extra features (Table 2) were designed and extracted.
+The interactive play time means the summation of time spent in states 2 to 4.

 Table 2. details of features